openfde/openfde-doc/docs/developer/quick-start.md

 # Quick Start{#quick-start}

 This document is intended to guide OpenFDE enthusiasts on how to quickly compile the OpenFDE source code.
+The comilation process includes building AOSP code and compiling Linux programs.

 ## 1. Build AOSP Source Code{#aosp-build}